savaslabs/savaslabs.github.io/_posts/2017-03-06-five-tips-to-empower-content-authors-using-drupal-8.md

 Let’s not put our content editors through that horrible experience again.
 [LinkIt module](https://www.drupal.org/project/linkit) for Drupal 8 to the rescue!

-With LinkIt module the user does not have to copy / paste the URL or remember it.
+With the LinkIt module the user does not have to copy / paste the URL or remember it.
 LinkIt provides a search for internal content with autocomplete field.
-User can link not only to pages, but also to files that are stored within Drupal CMS.
+Users can link not only to pages, but also to files that are stored within Drupal CMS.

 The new and improved linking method is much more sustainable, as it recognizes when the URL of the linked content changes, and automatically produces the correct link within the page without the need to update that content manually.